brian14708/wh-briefings/statements-releases/2021-09/2021-09-15-statement-by-president-joseph-r-biden-jr-on-the-international-day-of-democracy.md

 modified_time: 2021-09-14 22:16:06-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/15/statement-by-president-joseph-r-biden-jr-on-the-international-day-of-democracy/
 published_time: 2021-09-15 06:00:00-04:00
-title: Statement by President Joseph R. Biden, Jr. on the International Day of Democracy
+title: "Statement by President Joseph R. Biden, Jr. on the International Day of\_\
+  Democracy"
 ---

 This International Day of Democracy, we reaffirm a basic truth: that